vsbogd/openvpn-config-generator/README.md

 - `-r` -  Route internet traffic via VPN server

 Script generates server and client config files.
-The only password you need to enter during the process is a CA key password.
+The only password you need to enter during the process is a new CA key password.
 Resulting files have names `${CA_CN}-client-[0-9]+.conf` and `${CA_CN}.conf`.
 Configs contain all the certificates and keys needed.
 Server and client keys are not protected with password.
 Use `openvpn-change-key-pass.sh <config>` to set or change the